nhejazi/medoutcon/paper/paper.md

 effects formulated by @diaz2020nonparametric are analogous to the efficient estimators of the natural (in)direct effects formulated by @zheng2012targeted.
-By supporting this case, `medoutcon` serves as a one-stop tool for estimating these classical and popular causal mediation effects, allowing for practicing data scientists and applied statisticians to deploy cutting-edge estimators of the natural and interventional (in)direct effects through a unified API.
+By supporting this case, `medoutcon` serves as a one-stop tool for estimating these scientifically informative causal mediation effects, allowing for practicing data scientists and applied statisticians to deploy cutting-edge estimators of the natural and interventional (in)direct effects through a unified API.

 # Availability